DionysusBenstein/CaesarCode/README.md

 # CaesarCode
-The program encrypts the text with the algorithm of Caesar
+The program encrypts the text with the algorithm of Caesar.

 ![Screenshot](https://github.com/DionysusBenstein/CaesarCode/raw/master/Screenshot.png)